The Method 2 is to use the

 the "start" and "stop" classes

-as well as any parameters which need to be provided to the main methods of each class.
+as well as any parameters that need to be provided to the main methods of each class.

-This results in a parameter list which is a little more complicated than
+This results in a parameter list that is a little more complicated than

 that of the Method 1 (WrapperSimpleApp) helper class.